-Our philosophy is to put the needs of the bees first, with the understanding that maintaining healthy, thriving colonies is in the best interests of both the bees and the beekeeper.
-Our colonies are managed without the use of antibiotics or synthetic miticides, and we select for gentle, disease-resistant and hygienic stock.
+Humble Bee’s philosophy is to put the needs of the bees first, with the understanding that maintaining healthy, thriving colonies is in the best interests of both the bees and the beekeeper.
+Their colonies are managed without the use of antibiotics or synthetic miticides, and they select for gentle, disease-resistant and hygienic stock.

-I spent 8 years working for the largest producer of queen bees in Ontario, undergoing a crash course in beekeeping that saw me go from no experience to catching queens in my first season.
-I ultimately obtained an in-depth, science based education in all aspects of beekeeping including honey production, queen rearing, and pollination.
-Along the way I spent a season with a queen bee producer in Chile, started my own Apiary, worked as a Provincial Bee Inspector, and ultimately became a partner in Humble Bee Inc.
+Dan spent 8 years working for the largest producer of queen bees in Ontario, undergoing a crash course in beekeeping that saw him go from no experience to catching queens in his first season.